The domain-of-dependence stabilization for cut-cell meshes is fully discretely stable: Postponed proofs

 None of the remaining terms depend on $\alpha^{-1}$: The remaining $\alpha$-dependencies can be estimated by $\alpha\le 0.5$.
 Besides the operator norms that do not originate from the background method, the remaining ones were estimated in Lemmas~\ref{lemma:interpol_estimate}, \ref{lemma:deriv_interpol_estimate}, and \ref{lemma:interpol_estimate_outflowbound}, where we also use $\alpha \le 0.5$ to find a $C$ just depending on $p$ and the chosen nodes, such that

 \end{proof}

 \begin{remark}[Multiple cut cells in need of stabilization] Note that this model case effectively addresses a single small cut cell.
-Extending the analysis to multiple cut cells leads to certain consequences, depending on their distance: Multiple small cut cells with \begin{itemize} \item a minimum of zero cells in between: Because this formulation of DoD is not applicable to these type of problems yet, we exclude this case here. \item a minimum of one cell in between: The outflow cell of the first small cell is also the inflow cell of the second small cell.
+Extending the analysis to multiple cut cells leads to certain consequences, depending on their distance: Multiple small cut cells with \begin{itemize} \item a minimum of zero cells in between: As elaborated in Remark~\ref{remark:multiple_cut_cells}, this formulation of DoD is not applicable to these type of problems yet, so we exclude this case here. \item a minimum of one cell in between: The outflow cell of the first small cell is also the inflow cell of the second small cell.
 In this case, this cell experiences also both of the effects coming from the DoD stabilization, being an inflow and outflow cell.
-In terms of the operator norm, the submatrices effecting $u_{(c_1+1)}=u_{(c_2-1)}$ are scaled by $(1-\alpha_1)^{-2}$ but also consist of the additional terms for stabilizing $u_{c_2}$, which leads to an even bigger operator norm.
-Nevertheless, these effects are additive, such that the final operator norm will remain in the same order of magnitude.
+In terms of the operator norm, the submatrices affecting $u_{(c_1+1)}=u_{(c_2-1)}$ are scaled by $(1-\alpha_1)^{-2}$ but also consist of the additional terms for stabilizing $u_{c_2}$, which leads to an even bigger operator norm.
+Nevertheless, these effects are locally additive contributions.
+As the full operator norm is determined by the largest local contribution, the final operator norm will remain in the same order of magnitude.
 This can be verified though simulations by the need of a smaller time step size. \item two or more cells in between: In this case, the effects described above vanish, such that the stabilizations are independent.
 Therefore, this does not influence our estimate.
 In reality, one of these two stabilizations determines the sharp operator norm.
 Since the operator norm in dependence of the cut-cell factor alpha is not monotone, further determinations of the cell dominating the operator norm can not be made in the general case. \end{itemize} \end{remark}

 As implied by Theorem~\ref{theorem:operatornorm_estimate_lin_adv}, the DoD stabilization addresses the small cell problem for arbitrary small cut cells successfully.
 However, we can extract some more crucial information out of the operator norm estimate.
 As stated in Lemmas \ref{lemma:interpol_estimate}, \ref{lemma:deriv_interpol_estimate}, and \ref{lemma:interpol_estimate_outflowbound} and numerically observed (and moderated in its impact) in Remark~\ref{remark:unstable_exptrapolation_verification}, the respective operator norms have an exponential scaling in $p$ and tend to increase for larger cut cells, roughly about $(1+\alpha)^p$.
 We observe in simulations, that this correlates to our CFL restrictions: Small cut cells can be stabilized perfectly in the sense that we obtain a similar CFL condition as for Figure \ref{fig:bad_opnorms}, where we display this behavior for Gauss-Lobatto nodes. $\eta_c=1$ displays the case where $1-\eta_c$ aligns with the cut-cell size.
 Because the other choice of $\eta_c = 1-\min\left\{1,\alpha\Delta x/(a\Delta t)\right\}$ varies by $\Delta t$ and the transport speed $a$, we show some variations of $\lambda_c$.
 We observe that smaller Courant numbers tend to increase the operator norm, while larger ones seem to decrease it.
 We will next investigate the latter phenomenon.